-COFA8670 Introduction To Multimedia Computing S1 or S2 HPW3 CP15 awareness of concepts and techniques involved in online multimedia computing within a visual arts context.
+Introduction To Multimedia Computing

+This subject will familiarise students with the basic use of Macintosh computers and develop knowledge and awareness of concepts and techniques involved in online multimedia computing within a visual arts context.
 The focus of the course will be on utilising the web to acquire the knowledge and skills to produce individual or collaborative projects.
 Emphasis is on self-development and progress by constant exploration, practice and awareness of the rapid development of visual computing.